opoupeney/dfd/source/glossary.rst

         Feature set refers to the set of functionalities or capabilitities that are present in a software application.
 DreamFace has a full feature set for enterprise application development. framework
         A framework refers to a collection of libraries/classes with the common goal of providing a scaffold on which to build software.
 Frameworks might completely alter how you implement your program or they might just speed up common tasks.
 Example usage: "I built this app using an MVC framework for the backend."
-    Full Stack
+    Full-Stack
-        A Full Stack developer is a developer that can develop both the client and server sides of an application and who has familiarity at each layer of the technology stack from UX/UI to APIs to Data Modeling, Business Logic and Sever. grunt
+        A Fullstack developer is a developer that can develop both the client and server sides of an application and who has familiarity at each layer of the technology stack from UX/UI to APIs to Data Modeling, Business Logic and Sever. grunt
         A command-line utility for running build scripts. graphical controls